 You can get a science degree at any institution that offers degree programs (colleges and universities).
-The OCCinfo portion of the ALIS website will give you all of the information you need to know about what’s offered where!
+OCCinfo will give you all of the information you need to know about what’s offered where!
 Just check off ‘Sciences’ under ‘Fields of Study.’

 When you start a bachelor of science degree, you’ll likely enter into General Sciences and take some introductory courses in order to find out what you’re interested in.
 Every degree will have certain required courses to complete during your degree.
 This will vary by school by school, but if you want an example of what it might look like, you can check out the U of A’s BSc curriculum map.

 What career can I have with a science degree?